Ajayb991/Django/README.md

 Step3: Make a Dir and take a pull from GIT

-Step4: source venv/bin/activate ( make venv file active)
+Step4: Now run source venv/bin/activate ( make venv file active)

 Step5: Go to the actual path where you have your project details and run below commands,